KenB773/3TierWebAppTerraform/README.md

 - Always bind to `0.0.0.0` in Docker containers for ALB health checks
 - PostgreSQL on RDS requires SSL; use `ssl: { rejectUnauthorized: false }` and/or `PGSSLMODE=require`
-- ECS tasks must have security groups that allow ALB traffic on app port (e.g., 3000)
+- If a connection issue seems complicated, it's probably just a simple security group misconfiguration 🥹.
-- ALB health checks are critical for debugging container readiness
+- ALB health checks are critical for debugging container readiness!

 ---